2 The condition, current treatments and procedure

 2.2 Anal fistulas can be classified according to their relationship with the external sphincter.
 A fistula may be complex, with several openings onto the perianal skin.
 Intersphincteric fistulas are the most common type and cross only the internal anal sphincter.
 Trans-sphincteric fistulas pass through both the internal and external sphincters.

 2.3 Treatment of an anal fistula commonly involves surgery.
 The type of surgery depends on the medical history, extent, location and complexity of the fistula in relation to surrounding muscles.
 The aim is to drain infected material and encourage healing.
 If the fistula does not heal completely, another surgical procedure may be needed.
 For simple intersphincteric and low trans-sphincteric anal fistulas, the most common treatment is a fistulotomy or laying open of the fistula tract (involving muscle division that may affect continence).
 For high and complex (deeper) fistulas that involve more muscle, with a high risk of faecal incontinence or recurrence, surgery aims to treat the fistula and preserve sphincter-muscle function.
-Techniques include a 1‑stage or 2‑stage seton (suture material or rubber sling) either alone or in combination with fistulotomy, ligation of an intersphincteric fistula tract, creating a mucosal advancement flap, injecting glue or paste, or inserting a fistula plug (in line with NICE's interventional procedures guidance).
+Techniques include a 1‑stage or 2‑stage seton (suture material or rubber sling) either alone or in combination with fistulotomy, ligation of an intersphincteric fistula tract, creating a mucosal advancement flap, injecting glue or paste, or inserting a fistula plug (in line with NICE's interventional procedures guidance on fistula plug).

 2.4 Endoscopic ablation of an anal fistula is a less invasive procedure than surgery.
 It aims to preserve sphincter-muscle function and faecal continence.
 It may be done in combination with surgical techniques such as creating a mucosal advancement flap.